amelief/PHPAskIt/README.txt

 8. To upgrade from a previous version of Askably (it doesn't matter which version), you should delete ALL your old files first, INCLUDING config.php and the header/footer.html files.
 You should then upload all of the new files - EXCEPT install.php - in their place.
 You should also back up your database.

 8.1.
 Fill in the database variables in config.php, as in step 2 above.
 This should contain the same database information (including the table name) as your old config.php.
+Please note that the default table name has changed as a result of Askably's renaming.
+Make sure that you put in the correct details for the database table you were using previously.

 8.2.
-Run upgrade.php, which will take you through the rest of the upgrade process.
+If the script does not redirect you to the upgrade page, go to upgrade.php, which will take you through the rest of the upgrade process.

 Note: Do NOT attempt to run install.php on an old version of Askably, even if the script instructs you to do so.
 This will corrupt your data.